dtcenter/METplus/docs/Contributors_Guide/user_support.rst

 Check for any new dicussions that have been added by users that are actually questions.
 If there are, move the discussion to a more approprate category so that it can be found when filtering for unanswered discussions.
-Please note that if you have filtered by "Unanswered" and navigate to the Tips/Tricks category, no results will be found because these discussions are not answerable.
+Please note that if the discussions have been filtered by "Unanswered" and the Tips/Tricks category is selected, no results will be found because these discussions are not answerable.

 If a new tip or trick has been added, please review the addition.
 Consider